Vitis rupestris: Cultivars and hybrids

 Widely used in hybridizing with other species (mostly Vitis vinifera and Vitis lincecumii) to produce disease resistant Hybrid grapes.
 The species was used extensively to produce varieties able to withstand Phylloxera on their own roots and withstand attacks of Downy mildew.

 Breeders that used the species frequently include T.V.
-Munson, Albert Seibel (see: Seibel grapes), Joannes Seyve and Elmer Swenson (indirectly via hybridizing existing varieties containing 'Vitis rupestris'.
+Munson, Albert Seibel (see: Seibel grapes), Joannes Seyve and Elmer Swenson (indirectly via hybridizing existing varieties containing V. rupestris.

-'Vitis rupestris' often contributes a large proportion of ancestries of 'French hybrid' grapes (or 'French direct producers') such as Seyval, although it was often overlooked in its homeland in favor of Vitis labrusca.
+V. rupestris often contributes a large proportion of ancestries of 'French hybrid' grapes (or 'French direct producers') such as Seyval, although it was often overlooked in its homeland in favor of Vitis labrusca.

-A large proportion of modern European "PIWI" varieties categorized as Vitis vinifera contain 'Vitis rupestris' background such as Solaris and Regent.
+A large proportion of modern European "PIWI" varieties categorized as V. vinifera contain V. rupestris background such as Solaris and Regent.

 The cultivar known as Rupestris St. George has been widely used in breeding and as a root stock.
 A popular cultivar in Australia is Vitis vinifera 'Ganzin Glory', a hybrid of V. rupestris and V. vinifera, that does not fruit and is grown for its autumn foliage as an ornamental plant.